 About Saskia Noor van Imhoff

 She sees her work as a process in which a moment in time is marked.
 It is a temporary combination of materials and conditions that will inevitably undergo further changes.
-She uses materials such as glass, perspex, LED and neon lighting, and found objects to achieve this.
+To achieve this, she uses materials such as glass, perspex, LED and neon lighting and found objects.

 Van Imhoff’s installations create a distinct atmosphere with spatial configurations, refined lighting and climate modulation.
 Interaction with her work is a multi-sensory experience.
 She breaks with existing and expected associations.
 Individual elements are set apart and are given new meaning and value.